suprajasridhara/scion/doc/protocols/sigprefixlist/MappingService.md

 ## Deployment

-To deploy a Mapping Service instance run the following command from [go/ms](../../../go/ms) folder
+To deploy an MS instance run the following command from the [go/ms](../../../go/ms) folder

 ```sh
 go run main.go -config <path_to_config_file>
 ```

-For more information on the configuration see [Configuration](#Configuration)
+For more information on the configuration, see [Configuration](#Configuration)

-The Mapping Service connects to a [PLN](./PublishingListNode.md) instance.
+The MS connects to a [PLN](./PublishingListNode.md) instance.
 The PLN instance must be running when starting a MS instance.

 ## Configuration